Slow as Molasses

 I was born and raised in the South and had problems with it.
 The racism is the part I found to be the most disturbing.

 Fast forward to the early 2000s when I took a road trip to Montgomery, AL with a friend.
-She planned to try out for “Who Wants to be a Millionaire,” and I had my sights on visiting Dexter Avenue Baptist Church to see where Dr. King had preached.
+She was planning to try out for “Who Wants to be a Millionaire,” and I had my sights on visiting Dexter Avenue Baptist Church to see where Dr. King had preached.
 When we rolled into town, it felt like we had journeyed back in time 50 years.
-The lack of social progress there was apparent and disturbing.
+The lack of social progress there was apparent and jarring.

 Fast forward again to 2025 and my first visit to Charleston, SC.
 While there, a friend and I visited an old plantation to specifically see the slave quarters, as we both thought that highlighting the Black experience was a positive shift in the zeitgeist.
 However, when we toured the site, we learned that the plantation was not a museum owned by the city.
 It was, in fact, still owned by a wealthy white family.